the-teachingRSE-project/competencies/competencies.md

 Instead, it summarises the discussions with and between workshop participants at different levels of academic progression on what they would have liked to learn at an earlier stage or know before starting their current position.
 While individuals already work at implementing some of these changes and teaching these skills it has not yet reached a systemic level.

-The text is organised along the academic progression path (Bachelor, Master, PhD, PostDoc, PI/Professor).
+The text is organised along the academic progression path (Bachelor, Master, PhD, Postdoc, PI/Professor).
 Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.
 Due to the broad need throughout academic specializations, the described levels serve as a baseline